Coronavirus Tips: Reusable Face Masks for Kids and Adults that You Can Buy Online in Singapore

 As part of Singapore’s Covid-19 (Temporary Measures) Act, it is now mandatory for anyone leaving their residence to wear a mask, unless they are engaged in strenuous activities or travelling alone in a car.
 While the government has arranged for a complimentary reusable mask to be distributed to every citizen, there are also many options that you can purchase online to add to your rotation.

 We've picked out a selection of reusable masks ranging from basic cloth masks to masks that are fitted with filters for increased protection.
 However, reusable masks are not 100 per cent effective against viruses—basic cotton masks are estimated to provide about between 50 and 60 per cent of filtration efficiency, which can be boosted with the addition of filters—so the best advice is still to stay home in order to #flattenthecurve.

-CYC Made to Measure is also embarking on a project with the Migrant Workers’ Centre in order to sew 300,000 masks for Singapore’s migrants in distress.
+CYC Made to Measure have started a few Corporate Social Responsibility Initiatives that has embarked on a project with the Migrant Workers’ Centre in order to sew 300,000 masks for Singapore’s migrants in distress.
 Experienced sewers can volunteer to sign up and contribute to the cause.

 Available online at CYC Made to Measure.

 2/18 Forever Family

 A collaboration between textile company Ramatex and the Agency for Science, Technology and Research (A*Star), Forever Family was the supplier for the reusable cloth masks distributed to Singaporean children islandwide.
 The mask is specially developed with a bacterial filtration efficiency of 98.5 per cent in blocking out droplet sprays of about three microns, and is effective for up to 30 washes.
 Children’s masks come in white, blue, yellow and pink, while size M adult masks are available in pink, light blue, yellow, olive, white, nude, black, royal blue, and orange.